Marc Benioff Sells 2,300 Shares of Salesforce, Inc. (NYSE:CRM) Stock

-Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of the stock in a transaction dated Monday, August 29th.
-The shares were sold at an average price of $162.57, for a total value of $373,911.00.
-Following the transaction, the chief executive officer now directly owns 27,761,368 shares in the company, valued at approximately $4,513,165,595.76.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of Salesforce stock in a transaction dated Friday, August 26th.
+The shares were sold at an average price of $169.05, for a total value of $388,815.00.
+Following the completion of the sale, the chief executive officer now directly owns 27,761,368 shares in the company, valued at approximately $4,693,059,260.40.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

 Marc Benioff also recently made the following trade(s):